 Why You Might Like CityWalk Hollywood - Or Not

-Online reviewers are divided in their opinions about CityWalk.
+People are divided in their opinions about CityWalk.
 Some say it's too expensive and nothing special.
-Others love the people-watching, street performers and overall energy.
-Locals who review CityWalk on Yelp tend to rate it lower than the visitors who rate it at Tripadvisor.
+Others love the people-watching, street performers, and overall energy.
+Locals tend to rate it lower than out-of-town visitors do.

-I don't know about you, but I'd rather spend my time at Universal inside the theme park than at CityWalk.
-That's what I tell my friends.
-If you want to take a break from the theme park and have a quiet meal in a sit-down restaurant, it is a good place to do that and in fact, that's the thing I like best about it.
+If you want to take a break from the theme park and have a quiet meal in a sit-down restaurant, CityWalk is a good place to do that.

 Universal CityWalk Hollywood Tips

-You have to pay to park at Universal CityWalk - and it's not cheap.
-If you go to the movies while you're there, you can get a parking discount.
+You have to pay to park at Universal CityWalk - and it's pricey.
+If you go to the movies while you're there or eat at a full-service restaurant, you can get a parking discount.

 The Basics About Universal CityWalk Hollywood